edgelesssys/marblerun/README.md

 Edgeless Mesh is the service mesh for the age of confidential computing.

-## Key features
+### Key features

-* Authentication and integrity verification of microservices
+:lock: Authentication and integrity verification of microservices

-* Provisioning of certificates, configurations, and application artifacts
+:package: Provisioning of certificates, configurations, and application artifacts

-* Remote attestation for the confidentiallity and integrity over the whole cluster.
+:globe_with_meridians: Remote attestation for the confidentiallity and integrity over the whole cluster.

-## Overview

 ![overview](docs/assets/overview.svg)